JustinGOSSES/DeepSpeech/DeepSpeechInstallationForMacOSX10.11_20171201.md

 ## Purpose of this document:

-#### I had trouble installing deepspeech because my MacOS operating system was not the expected one.
+#### I had trouble installing <a href="https://github.com/mozilla/DeepSpeech">Mozilla's Deepspeech</a> because my MacOS operating system was not the expected one.
 This required a few differences in installation, which I've tried to document here.

-Below are steps I took to install <a href="https://github.com/mozilla/DeepSpeech">Mozilla's Deepspeech</a> on a MacBookPro running v10.11.
-Specifically, run the python bindings in order to do basic interence, or speech-to-text prediction, using Mozilla's pre-trained language model.
-There are other aspects of installation, for example node.js bindings, native bindings, libraries for training tasks, etc. that aren't addressed here.

 The basic problem that caused the issues was that <a href="https://pypi.python.org/pypi/deepspeech/0.1.0">pypi files</a> for MacOSX referenced during the command *pip install deepspeech* were only for v10.12 of MacOSX and my computer was on v10.11 of MacOSX.

 This instructions are for the python bindings only, not native and not node.js.
 Also, this is focused on cpu not gpu code.
 Please refer to the <a href="https://github.com/mozilla/DeepSpeech">original</a> readme for more detailed directions.

+Below are steps I took to install <a href="https://github.com/mozilla/DeepSpeech">Mozilla's Deepspeech</a> on a MacBookPro running v10.11.
+Specifically, run the python bindings in order to do basic interence, or speech-to-text prediction, using Mozilla's pre-trained language model.
+There are other aspects of installation, for example node.js bindings, native bindings, libraries for training tasks, etc. that aren't addressed here.

 A debugging discussion occured on the Discourse discussion board informed these steps <a href="https://discourse.mozilla.org/t/pip-install-deepspeech-doesnt-find-deepspeech/22788/11">here</a>. https://discourse.mozilla.org/t/pip-install-deepspeech-doesnt-find-deepspeech/22788